usethesource/flybytes/README.md

 * Expect renamings and API changes
 * The language is fully implemented, with the noted exception of nested classes
 * The language is fully tested, with the noted exception of the invokedynamic feature

-### TODO:

-* add support for the JVM debugger (line and symbol information)
-* add support for error nodes (to support partial compilation and running partially compiled classes)
-* refactor compiler exceptions to Rascal exceptions (to help debugging Flybytes AST generators)
-* add support for nested classes (helps in generating code for lambda expressions)

 ### Citations